chadsmith123/ddrad_SNP/README.md

 3. Change the header of fastq sequences to be compliant with BWA
 4. Generate the 04.bwa_ex.sh script to align reads on the TACC cluster
 5. Filter alignments
-6. Generatea the script 06.mpileup_ex.sh script to call SNPS on the TACC cluster
+6. Generate the 06.mpileup_ex.sh script to call SNPS on the TACC cluster
 7. Generate the 07.vcfmerge_ex.sh script to merge vcf files on the TACC cluster
-8. Filter SNPs for population genomic analysis
+8. Filter SNPs

 ## Dependencies
 - STACKS